• Book by 13 February and save up to $400 30 March - 2 April 2026 (Sheraton Grand Sydney Hyde Park)

 • Streamlining approvals and incentivising exploration to boost domestic security and economic resilience

-• Applying reservation rules prospectively to new gas projects preserving investment certainty
+• Applying reservation rules prospectively to new gas projects, preserving investment certainty

 Speaker Speakers